leixiaozhou/CDEFmethod/README.md

 # CDEF：Cell-Dual region-Energy-Fusion
 Here is a resource library of low-light image enhancement papers based on the cell vibration theory.
 It runs very fast.
 Specifically: Using MATLAB platform, 4500W pixel color image only needs 1.8s running time.
 The paper has been accepted by IEEE Transactions on Multimedia (IEEE TMM) on May 12, 2022.
 The encryption code and demo are now available for download.

+## TEST DEMO
+The encrypted code available for testing can be downloaded.
+You can use this [https URL](https://cloud.189.cn/web/share?code=6fMVZzEFFRJr)（访问码：xx7d) or [pCloud URL](https://u.pcloud.link/publink/show?code=XZc5BHVZ1aFYytQaevS0kCaHRUb2hjijvtPX) to download the algorithm demo.

 ## Images displayed in paper

 20 images displayed in the paper can be downloaded at this [https URL](https://cloud.189.cn/web/share?code=qymAJzayuei2)（访问码：mgj4）or [pCloud URL](https://u.pcloud.link/publink/show?code=XZCNfHVZ4MYNMM5C8Buy29FaHGdDJh6tSYzV) (size = 13.51MB).